Nazek-Altayeb/Computer-Science-Quiz/README.md

 * UX is easy to understand and use.

 ## colors
-The Granny Apple and Neutral Green are used as background colors for the quiz area and it's shadow the rest of the page remained white
+Milk White, white Smoke and Neutral Green are used as three basic colors for the quiz area, it's shadow and the background. the rest of the page remained white

 ## Typography